littleplato/binge-watcher/README.md

 # Binge Watcher

-Binge Watcher is an optimiser app for decision-paralyzed binge watchers.
+Binge Watcher is a single-page application for users to optimise their binge-watching plans with shows from popular streaming services.

 ## About

-The app is a single-page application and is modelled after a Campaign Budget Optimiser (CBO).
+The app is an optimisation application modelled after a Campaign Budget Optimiser (CBO).
 A CBO takes in a series of inputs and a numerical constraint to output a single return.
 The inputs are passed through a conditional control statement algorithm at each stage.
 The structure of the input is best represented as a decision tree.